logo

 “It starts with talking with our suppliers and better understanding the incredible work that they're already doing,” Leibert said.
 “We could not have made this policy as quickly as we did if the gap was so large.
 We've been talking for years with our key suppliers about the value of this.”

-This policy fundamentally mandates that all Whole Foods suppliers implement a pest management system that reduces the need for chemical pesticides and prohibits the use of nitroguanidine and neonicotinoids.
+This policy fundamentally mandates that all Whole Foods fresh produce and floral suppliers implement a pest management system that reduces the need for chemical pesticides by 2025.
+It also prohibits the use of nitroguanidine and neonicotinoids in potted plants by that time.
 These are groups of pesticides that can be particularly harmful to some insects, including bees and other pollinators.
 While these chemicals are intended to ward off pests that destroy and damage crops, they also affect major ecosystem engineers like bees.
 At the least, they affect the foraging, reproduction and flying ability of pollinators.

 On a micro level, the use of these pesticides will reduce a growers’ crop or flower yield in the short term, but on a macro level it will aggravate the decline of the wild pollinator population.
 At least one third of the world’s food is produced with the help of pollinators.
 Flowers and ornamentals will also take a huge hit.
 So, pollinator loss can have a serious impact on our food systems.